DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 > Note: It's a little hard to find images / an actual model of Black Waltz #2 online.
 So, I'll just drop this video of the character in action here: <https://www.youtube.com/watch?v=4nlDVBhxApc>

+Also, Vivi in the above image is another example of the hat's rim being thinner and more bendy.
+The rim of the hat is also a little wider compared to his body, which gives it a more "wizard-y" look

 ![](<../../../../_Meta/Attachments/Pasted image 20250530160530.png>)

 ![](<../../../../_Meta/Attachments/Pasted image 20250530160546.png>)